verekia/initializr-website/README.md

         include.php will replicate information such as the Gateway's name, operator's name, as well as allow for you to manage accepted assets and their estimated delivery times.

+	header.php will replicate the menu bar hyperlinks across all pages.

+	footer.php will replicate the Terms of Service link, copyright notice, and license across all pages.

         5. Editing the Back-end

         xd.php, xw.php, yd.php, yw.php, deposit.php, and withdraw.php are all back-end